sflanker/replit.github.io/Teams/Projects.md

 ## Project creation and submission

-From your team dashboard, create a new template.
+From your team dashboard, create a new project.
 Select project **language, title, description, and whether this will be a group project**.
 You'll be redirected to the IDE to add any comments, tests, and initial coding blocks you'd like your students to start from.

 <img style="max-width: 600px" src="/images/teamsForEducation/project-create.png" />

 ## Publishing

-When you are done editing your template and it is ready to be published, click "Publish template" from the IDE.
+When you are done editing your project and it is ready to be published, click "Publish project" from the IDE.

 <img style="max-width: 150px" src="/images/teamsForEducation/project-publish-button.png" />

 A modal appears, where you can toggle the project between "Published" and "Unpublished".

-**For individual projects**, students are able to fork the template and create their own copy.
+**For individual projects**, students are able to fork the project and create their own copy.
 Their copy will be private so that only the student and team admins can see and edit their work.

 **For group projects**, you may assign students into submission groups to collaborate.
 Click "Auto Assign" to automatically assign all students into equal groups.
 You can add and remove new groups, drag and drop students between groups, and search for students to add to a group.